 There are a great number of treatments you can use to stop blanketweed growing in your pond.
 Different pond keepers find that different treatments work for them, because after all, every pond environment is different.
 In most cases treatments will need to be ongoing to stop the blanketweed from returning unless you can pin point and eradicate the exact cause.

 The first thing to do is to physically remove as much of the blanket weed as possible.
-This can be done with a blanket weed brush or a piece of wood.
+This can be done with a blanket weed brush or a piece of wood like a stick.
 The idea is to twirl the blanketweed around the brush, remove it from the pond and discard.
 Once it has been removed you can begin to use your chosen treatment.

 Barley Straw & Barley Straw Flakes